c3c1l1a/PHP_curricular/README.md

 add a form with two fields description amount.

-LOGIN AND REGISTRATION
+Step 1: Create an index.php file
-	- Create a database of users
+	- Create a registration form with the following input fields; username, email, password and and confirm passoword Make the
 	- Create a frontend registration form in html